kjdElectronics/fd-tone-notify/README.md

 :information_source: Multiple emails notification objects can be listed.
 Use this to send notifications with different subjects.
 Otherwise list recipients in the `to` or `bcc` fields.

-:information_source: To get started quickly check out [SendGrid](https://sendgrid.com/).
+:information_source: To get started quickly sending emails check out [Brevo](https://www.brevo.com/).
 Setup is free and easy.
 The free plan should be sufficient for most.
+The default config has the SMTP host sent to use Brevo by default.
+Make sure to change this or orverride with an ENV var to suit your needs.

 ###### Example Full Notifications Configuration
 ```